GuruSR/Watchy_GSR/Override Information.md

 `void InsertDrawWatchStyle(uint8_t StyleID)`  // The Draw function as seen at the bottom of Watchy_GSR.cpp.

 Overriding in this manner can be done using a switch and only checking for your Indexes, but you could also just as easily use an IF statement and record your Watch Styles in uint8_t variables for each during `InsertAddWatchStyles()`.
 The best part about this is, all of this is done PRIOR to the settings reload from NVS (if not disabled), so your chosen Watch Style will remain after a reboot.

+**Version 1.4.3 Additions**

+void InsertNTPServer() { return "Your favorite NTP Server"; } // Will let you pick your favorite NTP server.

+**How to Make Your Own Version**

+Copy the GSR.ino to another file name, like MyGSR.ino and edit it, do all of your overrides in that.